-Thus pervasive use of automatic identification tags may provide high volume object data in near real time with the maturing trend toward ubiquitous computing.
+Thus, pervasive use of automatic identification may provide high volume object data in near real time with the maturing trend toward ubiquitous computing.
 Businesses may not have a clear understanding of how to use this data efficiently to extract decisionable and actionable information that offers business value not merely through savings but may actually increase profitability.
-We propose that businesses explore advanced techniques such as multivariate GARCH that requires high volume of data for estimation but offers the potential to deliver increasingly accurate forecasts along with a measure of Value at Risk.
-Success in applying similar models to analyze financial market returns is well documented.
-Global supply chain management and any operation in need of planning for the future (healthcare, military, emergency) offers interesting applications for VAR-MGARCH techniques.
+We propose that businesses explore advanced techniques such as multivariate GARCH that requires high volume of data for estimation but offers the potential to deliver increasingly accurate forecasts along with a measure of VaR.
+Success in applying similar models to analyse financial market returns is well documented.
+Global SCM and any operation in need of planning for the future (healthcare, military, emergency) offers interesting applications for VAR-MGARCH techniques.

-In the next section, we develop this statistical model for forecasting on a sequential, step by step basis, with the idea that independent variables represent operational 'nodes' (for example, the 'stages' or entities in supply chain).
-Section 4, discusses data requirements for model validation including the significance of automatic identification (RFID) data.
-Risk in the global supply chain is qualitatively discussed in section 5.
-Concluding thoughts are offered in section 6 including comments about preliminary results obtained in (only) one study that explored the use of the modification proposed in this paper to simulate improvements in forecasting based on (only) one data source from an ongoing real-world operation.
+In the next section, we develop this statistical model for forecasting on a sequential, step-by-step basis, with the idea that independent variables represent operational 'nodes' (for example, the 'stages' or entities in supply chain).
+Section 4, discusses data requirements for model validation including the significance of automatic identification data.
+Risk in the global supply chain is qualitatively discussed in Section 5.
+Concluding thoughts are offered in Section 6 including comments about preliminary results obtained in (only) one study that explored the use of the modification proposed in this paper to simulate improvements in forecasting based on (only) one data source from an ongoing real-world operation.

-3. Statistical Model: VAR-MGARCH
+3. Statistical model: VAR-MGARCH